No matter who you come across in the restaurant industry, the resounding consensus is this: restaurants are a people business.

 V – Validate the numbers

+Nice work!
 You’ve flagged a data point, understood how it’s affecting operations and/or profitability and now you need to understand why it’s happening.
 This is where technology will help you drill into the details or surrounding circumstances.
 Are you digitally tracking your waste and the reasons why it happened?
-If there are an excessive number of comped meals in a certain month or week, can you point to a consistent shift time, the way it was rung in or miscommunication in the kitchen?
+Can you point to a consistent shift time, a misring or kitchen miscommunication if there are an excessive number of comped meals in a certain month or week?

 Understanding the causation of your outlying data points will allow you to be able to move to the next step.